 TAC Table of Contents

 Episodes of the Adventures of Superman were populated by many wonderful actors, but it's not often that we have the opportunity to take a closer look into their lives or even to know who they were beyond a name on the end credits.
 Recently, however, I had the pleasure of corresponding with John Duval.
 John's father, Juan Duval, appeared as Dr. Cuesta in "Treasure of the Incas."
-Unfortunately, as you will read, John's knowledge of his father is not vast, and he too would like to know more about the man fans of the Adventures of Superman know as Dr. Cuesta, head of the university in Lima, Peru.
+Unfortunately, as you will read, John's knowledge of his father is meager, and he too would like to know more about the man fans of the Adventures of Superman know as Dr. Cuesta, head of the university in Lima, Peru.

 My father, Juan Duval, was born on April 28, 1897 in Spain.
 He was a flamenco dancer who came to Hollywood in his teens and worked in silent films as a dancer and fight choreographer for the likes of Rudolph Valentino.
 He used only one of his family names, Duval, because it made it easier to get work.
 He also acted and directed Spanish films and toured with his dance troupe.
 I have only one photo of him, taken in 1947 with his dance troupe at the San Francisco Opera House where he met my mother.
 At that time my mother was an artist, fashion designer, book illustrator and ushered at the San Francisco Opera House in order to as many performances as possible.